FILM HANSEL AND GRETEL DIRECTOR YIM PIL SUNG

 Yim Pil-sung’s Hansel and Gretel (2007)

-The latest South Korean horror movie to premiere in the UK is Yim Pil-sung’s Hansel and Gretel, a 19th century fairytale which we’re all likely to have grown up with and heard about by way of the Brothers Grimm.
-I saw the film on the Southbank with a packed daytime crowd at the Times BFI 52nd London Film Festival and to my ears it played unevenly.
+I recently saw Yim Pil-sung’s Hansel and Gretel with a packed daytime crowd at the Times BFI 52nd London Film Festival.
 The plot concerns father-to-be Eun-soo, who jack-knifes his car one morning on a remote stretch of country road and awakens later, mobile-less, in the thick of dense woodland.
 Yeong-hee emerges in the dead of night, an unsettlingly flirtatious presence — with ruby lips and round expectant eyes — and shepherds him back to her family cottage, the magical “Home of Happy Children”.
 She introduces her saccharine yet clearly anxious parents, in addition to her siblings: Man-bok her 13-year old brother, who is short-tempered and impulsive, and younger sister Jung-soon, who is the veritable household pet: adorable, needy and coddled by everyone.
 No surprise then that the cute darlings are holding their parents (who are in fact strangers) against their will and have instructed them to pose as a family unit.
 It transpires that Eun-soo has entered a world in which the fantasy of a parental authority is paramount to the childrens’ way of life.

 Home of Happy Children: siblings Man-bok (Eun Won-jae), Jung-soon (Jin Ji-hee) and Yeong-hee (Shim Eun-kyung) in Hansel and Gretel (2007)